Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 An outstanding edition to your studio - if you are unsure about this decision, go with this one and you won't be sorry.

 This is what would result if you took 2 cardiods and put them back to back.
-It captures sounds from both directly in front of and directly behind the diaphragm input.

 This might be used to capture reflections from the room to add color to the sound, but there are other ways to do this if you need to.